Cooking Gorgeous

 Why This Recipe Works?

-• Milk - I prefer full-fat milk for milk-based desserts but you can substitute it with semi-skimmed or skimmed milk.
+• Milk - I prefer whole milk for milk-based desserts, but you can substitute it with reduced-fat (semi-skimmed) or skimmed milk.
 You can use almond milk if you have a dairy intolerance.

 • Ground almond - It is also called almond flour.
 You can buy it from most large supermarkets.

-put the egg yolk, sugar, rice flour and corn starch in a pan
+Egg yolk, sugar, rice flour and corn starch are placed in a pan.

 Place the saucepan on low-medium heat and bring the mixture to a gentle simmer, stirring continuously.
 Cook the mixture for a few more minutes and then add the vanilla paste.